JuliaActors/Actors.jl/docs/src/howto/communicate.md

 ## `receive`

 Receiving a message is a blocking operation.
-Since here actors are implemented as Julia `Task`s, either they are busy in processing a message or waiting for the next message to arrive.
-We can use [`receive`](@ref) explicitly in order to communicate with actors.
+Since actors are implemented as Julia `Task`s, either they are busy in processing a message or waiting for the next message to arrive.
+We can use [`receive`](@ref) explicitly to get messages from actors.
 To do it, we

 1. use [`newLink`](@ref) to create a Link,
 2. communicate it to an actor and